-The items in the accounts as at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the accounts as at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance: - a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £294m - a 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £27m, and - a one-year increase in assumed life expectancy would increase the liability by approximately 3-5%.
-Private equity, Infrastructure and Private Debt These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
+For instance: - a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £404m - a 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £36m, and - a one-year increase in assumed life expectancy would increase the liability by approximately 3-5%.
+Private equity, Infrastructure and Private Debt These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 and US GAAP.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total value of Level 3 investments stand at $\pounds 271.7m$.
-There is a risk that this investment may be under or overstated in the accounts.
+Due to the current Coronavirus pandemic, there is a risk that the valuation of these investments may have an increased level of uncertainty.
+There are a wide range of possible outcomes, resulting in a high degree of uncertainty.
+The total value of Level 3 investments stands at £285.1m.
+There is a risk that this investment may be under- or over-stated in the accounts.
 The custodian reports a tolerance of +/- 2% around the net asset values on which the valuation is based.
-This equates to a tolerance of +/- $\pounds 5.4m$.
-Pooled property funds Valuation techniques are used to determine the carrying amount of pooled property funds and directly held freehold and leasehold property.
-Where possible these valuation techniques are based on observable data but where this is not possible management uses the best available data.
-The Fund holds two property mandates managed by Schroders and Threadneedle.
-These are classified as Level 2 investments in the accounts.
-The valuation of these funds includes a material uncertainty clause therefore the value of units may vary somewhat from the valuations in the accounts.
+This equates to a tolerance of +/- £5.7m.